Skip to main content

 2. The R Consortium maintains the right to terminate the RUG’s Pro program at any time.
 Additionally, The R Consortium has the right to terminate a group’s participation in the meetup.com Pro program if they do not comply with the requirements specified in the Code of Conduct.

-2023 Conference Grants
+2024 Conference Grants

 To qualify for a RUGS program conference grant, an event must be focused on the R language, offer at least one full day of technical talks and presentations, and aim to attract participants with diverse backgrounds.
 RUGS conference grants are for conferences organized by non-profit or volunteer groups.
+If you seek a sponsorship for your professional event, please contact sponsorship@r-consortium.org.

 Requirements

-To be eligible for consideration, a conference must::
+To be eligible for consideration, a conference must:

 • Be organized around the R Language or demonstrate that there will be significant R content.